Gravydigger/blog/src/content/post/arch-install/index.md

 #### Enable Setup Mode

-You'll first need the enter the UEFI and change Secure Boot to "Setup Mode".
-As each manufacturer has a different layout, you'll have to figure this out on your own, but it will most likely be under "Security" banner.
+You'll first need to enter the UEFI and change Secure Boot to "Setup Mode".
+As each manufacturer has a different layout, you'll have to figure this out on your own, but it will most likely be under the "Security" banner.

 #### Setting up shim